-Criterion 3: EVALUATIVE MEASURES (20 points) - Corresponds to Section; IV.2.ii.
-"Methodology," "Evaluation and Technical Support Capacity," "Organizational Information" The strength and effectiveness of the method proposed to monitor and evaluate the project results.
-Evidence that the evaluative measures will be able to assess: 1) to what extent the program specific objectives have been met, and 2) to what extent these can be attributed to the project.
+Criterion 3: EVALUATIVE MEASURES (20 points) - Corresponds to Section IV.2.ii.
+Methodology," "Evaluation and Technical Support Capacity," and "Organizational Information"

+The strength and effectiveness of the method proposed to monitor and evaluate the project results.
+Evidence that the evaluative measures will be able to assess: 1) to what extent the program objectives have been met (4 points), and 2) to what extent these can be attributed to the project (4 points).
 In addition, the extent to which the applicant:

-- provides an evaluation plan that details the practices and procedures for successfully conducting the evaluation that includes measurable progress toward achieving the stated goals and objectives, and outcome/process measures (5 points); - provides a description as to how data will be collected, analyzed, and tracked (5 points); - provides a detailed description regarding the quality improvement methodologies that will be incorporated into the proposed project (5 points) and; - provides a detailed description regarding how the project will address populations experiencing health disparities and CYE residing in medically underserved/rural communities (5 points).
+- provides an evaluation plan that details the practices and procedures for successfully conducting the evaluation that includes measurable progress toward achieving the stated goals and objectives, and outcome/process measures (4 points); - describes how the data will be collected, analyzed, and tracked (4 points); and - describes the quality improvement methodologies that will be incorporated into the proposed project (4 points).

-Criterion 4: IMPACT (20 points) - Corresponds to Section IV's Corresponds to Section IV.2.ii.
-"Methodology," "Work Plan," "Evaluation and Technical Support Capacity," "Organizational Information"
+Criterion 4: IMPACT (20 points) - Corresponds to Section IV.2.ii.
+"Work Plan," "Methodology," "Evaluation and Technical Support Capacity," and "Organizational Information"

-The feasibility and effectiveness of plans for dissemination of project results (5 points), and the extent to which project results may be national in scope (5 points), and the degree to which the project activities are replicable (5 points), and the sustainability of the program beyond the federal funding (5 points).
+The feasibility and effectiveness of plans for dissemination of project results (5 points), the extent to which project results may be national in scope (5 points), the degree to which the project activities are replicable (5 points), and the sustainability of the program beyond the federal funding (5 points).
 For applicants that are competing continuations, past performance will also be considered.

 Criterion 5: RESOURCES/CAPABILITIES (10 points) - Corresponds to Section IV.2.ii.
-"Evaluation and Technical Support Capacity," "Organizational Information," and "Budget" The extent to which project personnel are qualified by training and/or experience to implement and carry out the project.
-The capabilities of the applicant organization and the quality and availability of facilities and personnel to fulfill the needs and requirements of the proposed project.
-In particular, the extent to which applicants:
+"Evaluation and Technical Support Capacity," "Organizational Information," and "Budget" The extent to which project personnel are qualified by training and/or experience to implement and carry out the project (4 points).
+The capabilities of the applicant organization and the quality and availability of facilities and personnel to fulfill the needs and requirements of the proposed project (4 points).
+Additionally, the extent to which the applicants:

-- provide a description regarding the feasibility and effectiveness of plans for dissemination of project results, maintenance of up-to-date resources, tools, and models for sharing and dissemination (5 points); and - demonstrate experience and expertise facilitating collaborative learning and quality improvement activities to achieve specific and measurable goals (5 points).
+provides a description regarding the maintenance of up-to-date resources, tools, and models for sharing dissemination (2 points).

 Criterion 6: SUPPORT REQUESTED (5 points) - Corresponds to Section IV.2.ii.

 "Methodology," "Evaluation and Technical Support Capacity," and "Budget" The reasonableness of the proposed budget for each year of the project period in relation to the objectives, the complexity of the research activities, and the anticipated results.

-- the extent to which costs, as outlined in the budget and required resources sections, are reasonable given the scope of work (3 points). - the extent to which key personnel have adequate time devoted to the project to achieve project objectives (2 points).
+- the extent to which costs, as outlined in the budget and required resources sections, are reasonable given the scope of work (2 points). - the extent to which key personnel have adequate time/resources devoted to the project to achieve project objectives (2 points). - the applicant can only allocate up to 10 percent of funding toward the purchase of telemedicine equipment (1 point).